Music piracy: 1930s–50s: Rise of record piracy, bootlegging, and radio

 Even after the passage of the 1909 Copyright Act in the United States, legal protection for sound recordings and performances was weak, consisting of a patchwork of judge-made doctrines such as unfair competition and misappropriation.
 Radio stations often broadcast pieces of recorded music without the approval of the recording artists who performed on them.
 Meanwhile, bootleggers made recordings of live performances or radio broadcasts from opera houses and the like and sold them on the black market.

+Live musical performances were part of early radio programming and were a lucrative source of income for musicians.
+But in the 1930s, radio stations started to substitute pre-recorded performances for live ones without the consent of the performers who recorded them.
+In response, the American Federation of Musicians coordinated recording strikes, and bandleaders sued radio stations for unauthorized broadcasting of their sound recordings, invoking common law copyright (which included a public performance right) and unfair competition.
+Courts had different responses to these issues: in Waring v.
+WDAS, the Pennsylvania Supreme Court held that sound recordings were subject to common law copyright because they were still considered "unpublished" even though they had been sold to the public.
+By contrast, the U.S. Court of Appeals for the Second Circuit held in RCA v.
+Whiteman that the recordings had been published and so were unprotected by common law copyright.

 In the 1950s, recordings of banned Western music were imported into the Soviet Union and pressed on phonograph discs made from discarded X-ray films.
 These "X-ray records" are credited with introducing record piracy to the USSR.

 1960s–70s: Legal protections for sound recordings

+The development of magnetic tape recording technology lowered the cost of recording and copying music, leading to an epidemic of tape piracy in the 1960s.
+"Pirates" took advantage of the compulsory mechanical license under federal copyright law, flooding the U.S. Copyright Office with notices of intention bearing hundreds of song titles, to duplicate existing sound recordings, which were not protected under federal law.
+However, music publishers refused to accept these notices and any proffered royalty payments, believing that copying of existing sound recordings was outside the scope of the compulsory mechanical license.

-In the 1960s, U.S. states began to pass laws criminalizing the unauthorized duplication and sale of sound recordings.
+In response, U.S. states began to pass laws criminalizing the unauthorized duplication and sale of sound recordings.
 New York became the first state to pass an anti–record piracy statute in 1967; California followed suit in 1968.
-Congress passed the Sound Recording Amendment in November 15, 1971, bringing sound recordings under federal copyright protection for the first time.
+Congress passed the Sound Recording Amendment on November 15, 1971, bringing sound recordings under federal copyright protection for the first time.
 The law came into effect on February 15, 1972.